Regulations Summary and Area Map

 - Falconers may hunt during the statewide falconry season anytime a management area is open for public access.
 Falconers are not exempt from quota permits during hunts requiring them.

-- Open to public recreational access year round but only from 1½ hours before sunrise until 1½ hours after sunset, except during archery, archery/muzzleloading gun, small game, youth spring turkey, and spring turkey seasons when public access is allowed only by individuals authorized to participate in the hunt.
+- Open to public recreational access year round but only from 1½ hours before sunrise until 1½ hours after sunset, except during archery, archery/muzzleloading gun, small game and dove seasons, and prior to 1 p.m. during the youth spring turkey and spring turkey seasons when public access is allowed only by individuals authorized to participate in the hunt.

 - No person shall enter the area during any period in which the entry gate is closed.